Elasticsearch¶

 }}

-adapter.index_put_mapping("books", "book", mapping)
+manager.index_put_mapping("books", "book", mapping)

-Document Adapters¶
+Document Adapters

 properties and functionality necessary for maintaining a single type of “model”